-So here are some crowd-pleasing kiosks that serve legendary street food in Udaipur that are guaranteed to satiate your hungry soul:
+So here are some crowd-pleasing kiosks that serve traditional street food in Udaipur that are guaranteed to satiate your hungry soul:

 1. Poornima - Vada Pav

 One of India's absolute favourite street food is the Vada Pav.
 A crisply fried potato patty is placed horizontally inside a soft bun with a generous spread of spicy green chutney and a fried chilly on the side.
-This authentic Marathi snack is a crowd pleaser.
+This authentic Marathi snack is a crowd-pleaser.
 Replicating the taste of a staple Maharastran Vada Pav, the Poornima Vada Pav stall in Udaipur is sold out every day!
-Awaken your taste buds with this spicy and flavorful snack the next time you are in Udaipur.
+Awaken your taste buds with this spicy and flavorful street food in Udaipur.

 2. Jain Nashta Centre - Poha

 Did someone say yummy roadside poha?
 The Jain Nashta Centre is famous for its light, fat-free and fresh poha it serves every day along with staples like samosa, namkeen, tea and coffee.
-A favourite breakfast in the states of Rajasthan, Gujarat and Madhya Pradesh, poha with a cup of hot masala chai is ideal to quench all your breakfast cravings at Chauraha Road in Udaipur.
+A favourite breakfast in the states of Rajasthan, Gujarat and Madhya Pradesh, poha with a cup of hot masala chai is ideal for quenching all your breakfast cravings at Chauraha Road in Udaipur.

 3. Vinod Coffee House

 Udaipur's famous hangout for the youth, Vinod Coffeehouse serves authentic Kulhad tea and coffee with small bites.
 Kulhad, earthen clay pots, add a beautiful rustic flavour to the drink.
 With the breathtaking Fateh Sagar Lake as its background, this tapri offers more than just hot beverages.
-Enjoy a warm cuppa as you take in the natural beauty of Udaipur's breathtaking sunset.
+Enjoy a warm cuppa as you take in the natural beauty with this amazing street food in Udaipur.

 4. Chetak - Boiled Egg Bhurji